Well, this ought to be an interesting match up. I hate fantasy, and I love Doom. What happens when you mash them together?

 Copies the best parts of Doom and adds some brilliance of its own.
 Strong entry to the FPS genre.

 Copies Doom a little too closely.
-Has its own twists, but hardly a unique experience.
+Has its own twists, but hardly as unique an experience as later games in the series.